HalilUzer/banking-application/README.md

 ## Notes
 - This project hasnt associated with any bank.
 Its written just for learning purposes and university assignment.
-- User interface language is turkish
+- User interface language is turkish.